tomc128/noterly/README.md

 - Check out [Noterly's landing page](https://noterly.tdsstudios.co.uk) on the TDS Studios website
 - Watch the [YouTube video](https://youtu.be/7qwUOWT9QbA) on how I created Noterly
 - Visit my [personal website](https://www.tomchapman.dev) to see what else I'm working on
+- If you need, [Noterly's privacy policy](https://www.tdsstudios.co.uk/privacy#noterly) is available on the TDS Studios website

 ## 🌍 Translations